People

 Leeds Medical School graduate and former GP, Dr Neil Kaiper-Holmes brings an outstanding record of managing diverse businesses and extensive experience in all matters of governance.

-Previously both Group Medical Director and Managing Director of a group of healthcare and communications PLC businesses, Neil is also a Trustee of the much-loved Leeds Rhinos Foundation.
+Previously both Group Medical Director and Managing Director of a group of healthcare and communications PLC businesses, Neil is also a former Trustee of the Leeds Rhinos Foundation.
 During his time as Chair of the foundation, he implemented transformative change relating to income generation, as well as organisational restructuring to ensure the foundation continues to deliver life-changing initiatives to various communities.

 Neil is a Director of a multi-academy educational trust and Chairman of their Audit Committee and a Parish Councillor.